oplS16projects/Fred-s-Stockroom/template.md

 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

+### Udit Bhansali @ubhansali
+Udit is gonna be responsible for creating the front-end of the webpage.
+This will deal with displaying live stock prices and graphs.

+### Krin Yongvongphaiboon @aboutkrin
+Krin will be focusing on setting up the back-end of the project.
+He will also overlook the integration of front-end with back-end.